haberdashPI/vscode-master-key/notes.md

 unit tests: captureKeys works as expected, even when you run some other command unit tests: UX settings change status bar

-File format changes:

-- use a non recursive format; where we would nest thing before use a `path` field.
-This should be more forgiving when using JSON instead of TOML, simplifies validation and zod types, etc...

-- replace do.command with command, and use `runCommands` for multiple commands to make the format consistent with normal keybindings / one could even copy normal keybindings to the file

 wishlist:

-make it an error/warning to create bindings that interfere with UX in VSCode: i.e. bindings without a modifier key have to require editor focus (where shift alone doesn't count)

-post prototype phase: get rid of the somewhat crappy/bloated parsing and eval libraries (that are either poorly maintained, or overkill), and build our own grammar using https://sigma.vm.codes for both when clauses and computedArgs values and create our own evaluation compiler

-convert zod types in to schema for keybinding validation NOTE: I'm tempted to have a non-recursive format to make this easier one way to handle that would be to flatten all keybindings and just have some extra field like "category" that lists the context for it (this would make default expansion a little trickier); this would also simplify the code somewhat.
-It also makes a the file a little more repetitive to write.

 quick win: store clipboard to a register let modes change the cursor